webcloud7/wcs.pdfserver/Readme.md

 Make sure to log in to your Docker registry before running the `make build` command, so that the images can be pushed successfully.

+The build command also creates a git tag.

 ## License

 This project is licensed under the MIT License.